Cod-e-Codes/tuitar/README.md

 - **Error Correction**: Use `x` in Normal mode for quick deletions, or `Backspace` in Insert mode
 - **Mode Awareness**: Watch the mode indicator to know which editing mode you're in
 - **Tab Management**: Use `d` in browser mode to delete unwanted tabs
+- **Audio Playback**: Press `Space` to hear your tabs played back with realistic guitar tones
+- **Volume Control**: Audio is automatically balanced to prevent distortion

 ## Contributing